Aung San Suu Kyi Fast Facts - KTVZ

 November 13, 2010 – Suu Kyi is released from house arrest.
 She has spent 15 of the last 21 years under house arrest.

-November 15, 2010 – Speaking to reporters at the headquarters of her National League for Democracy (NLD), Suu Kyi pledges to keep working toward restoring democracy and improving human rights in Myanmar.
+November 15, 2010 – Speaking to reporters at the headquarters of the NLD, Suu Kyi pledges to keep working toward restoring democracy and improving human rights in Myanmar.

 January 28, 2011 – Suu Kyi’s recorded message is played at the World Economic Forum in Switzerland, in which she stresses the need for Myanmar to reestablish ties with the rest of the world.